 6. Poor Performance

 Companies want employees who do their work and do it well.
 Fundamentally, if you are not fulfilling the duties outlined in your job description, you are receiving warnings about your performance, or if your work requires oversight or often needs to be re-done, you are not a good investment for the company.

 Not only is it illegal, but it's a fireable offense.
-It includes petty theft, such as a box of pens or ream of paper, as well as stealing money or large items or equipment from the company.
+This includes petty theft, such as a box of pens or ream of paper, as well as stealing money or large items or equipment from the company.

 8. Using Company Property for Personal Business

 Most companies won't mind if you use the office copier for a personal document or send an occasional personal email from your work computer.
 However, constant use of the Internet or office equipment for personal matters or for working on your side gig isn't acceptable.

 9. Taking Too Much Time Off

-If you're always late, frequently take sick days, or go beyond all your vacation days, employers will notice.
+If you're always late, frequently take sick days, or use more than your allotment of vacation days, employers will notice.
 Your absence could interfere with work getting done—both your own work and the work of others on your team.